gmih/gmih.github.io/pages/raiding/index.md

 - "int" if you're interested in an item as a major upgrade
 - "minor" if it's a minor upgrade and you're comfortable with others winning the item over you
-- "wf" or "tf" to indicate that you'd like to roll on a tier piece in the hopes of an Warforged or Titanforged upgrade.
+- "wf" or "tf" to indicate that you'd like to roll on a tier piece in the hopes of a Warforged or Titanforged upgrade.
 If everyone chooses "wf" or "tf", we'll have a roll-off.
 - "4pc or 2pc" to complete a set bonus
 - "os" if it is off-spec gear
 - "transmog" if you really just like the look of an item (we get it)